beelzebielsk/pin_file_builder/specification.md

 	- Format : `A:B:#`
 		- A : Start
 		- B : Step
-		- # : length - 1
+		- \# : length - 1
 	- You can think of the '#' as a placeholder for the length of an explicit specifier.
-So the index list produced by this specifieris exactly like the step range explicit specifier, with the 'length' parameter replaced by the length of the explicit specifier, minus 1.
+So the index list produced by this specifier is exactly like the step range explicit specifier, with the 'length' parameter replaced by the length of the explicit specifier, minus 1.
 	- Example:
 		```
 		Implicit Form : array[0:2:#]     , SW[0..5]
 		Explicit Form : array[0:2:4]     , SW[0..5]
 		Explicit Form : array[0,2,4,6,8] , SW[0..5]
 		```
 	- Example:
 		```
 		Implicit Form : array[1:2:#]   , SW[0:3..10]
 		Explicit Form : array[1:2:3]   , SW[0:3..10]
 		Explicit Form : array[1,3,5,7] , SW[0:3..10]
 		```
 	- Exmaple:
 		```
 		Implicit Form : array[4:3:#]           , SW[2,3,5,7,11,13]
 		Explicit Form : array[4:3:5]           , SW[2,3,5,7,11,13]
 		Explicit Form : array[4,7,10,13,16,19] , SW[2,3,5,7,11,13]
 		```